Warm Spaces Grants

 We are asking groups and organisations to support us in delivering spaces across Adur and Worthing that are open, welcoming for all, accessible, safe and free to our communities to come inside and warm up.
 We want to ensure that anyone who is cold knows where they can go to get warm, stay warm and enjoy a bit of company.

-The Councils recognise that for some groups and organisations there will be financial challenges in being able to provide a warm space in their communities.
-Therefore in order to support this, the Councils are launching distinct grant programmes to help.
-The Warm Spaces Grant aims to give groups and organisations some financial support to open their venues up as warm spaces, in addition to their normal activity.
+The Warm Welcome Grant aims to give groups and organisations some financial support to open their venues up as warm welcome spaces, in addition to their normal activity.

-A grant of up to £500 per warm space is available.
+A grant of up to £500 per warm, welcome space is available.
 This can be used to offset a range of costs for example, energy costs, activity costs, materials needed, or running costs including staff or volunteer costs.

 Basic funding criteria

-• To be prepared to sign up to the Warm Spaces Charter
+• to be prepared to sign up to the Warm Welcome Spaces Charter:

 What does the grant fund cover?